Home Food & DrinkDrinkHangovers Subscribe to RSS

 Umeboshi

-If Sake is your poison, then you could try the Japanese remedy of eating umeboshi, green picked plums pickled in salt.
+If Sake is your poison, then you could try the Japanese remedy of eating umeboshi: Green picked plums pickled in salt.

 The sad, wizened little globes of fruit pack a salty, sour punch that can bring tears to your eyes and clear the foggiest of heads.
-According to the Japanese, the acids it contains are supposed to improve digestion and act as a kickass pick me up.

 Bull’s Penis

-The men of Sicily once believed their heaving stomachs and aching heads could be cured by the mystical healing properties of a dried bull’s penis.
+The men of Sicily once believed that their heaving stomachs and aching heads could be cured by the mystical healing properties of a dried bull’s penis.
 Apparently the consumption of such a manly morsel was enough to banish all traces of their hangover.
-How could eating dried sex organs possibly help?
-My theory is that by the time they finished chewing that much testosterone soaked jerky, they had forgotten all about the hangover.

 Italian sausage anyone?